Charter 08

 Charter 08 is a manifesto initially signed by 303 Chinese dissident intellectuals and human rights activists.
 It was published on 10 December 2008, the 60th anniversary of the Universal Declaration of Human Rights, adopting its name and style from the anti-Soviet Charter 77 issued by dissidents in Czechoslovakia.
 Since its release, more than 10,000 people inside and outside China have signed the charter.
 After unsuccessful reform efforts in 1989 and 1998 by the Chinese democracy movement, Charter 08 was the first challenge to one-party rule that declared the end of one-party rule to be its goal; it has been described as the first one with a unified strategy.

 In 2009, one of the authors of Charter 08, Liu Xiaobo, was sentenced to eleven years' imprisonment for "inciting subversion of state power" because of his involvement.
 A year later, Liu was awarded the 2010 Nobel Peace Prize by the Norwegian Nobel Committee.
-Seven years later in July 2017, he died of terminal liver cancer in the prison after having been granted medical parole.
+In 2017, he was granted medical parole and died shortly after of terminal liver cancer.

 Demands

-Many of the original signatories were prominent Chinese citizens inside and outside the government, including lawyers; a Tibetan poet and essayist, Woeser; and Bao Tong, a former senior Communist Party official, who all faced a risk of arrest and jail.
+Many of the original signatories were prominent Chinese citizens inside and outside the government, including lawyers; a Tibetan poet and essayist, Woeser; and Bao Tong, a former senior Chinese Communist Party official, who all faced a risk of arrest and jail.
 The Charter calls for 19 changes including an independent legal system, freedom of association, the elimination of one-party rule and privatization of all enterprises and farm land.
 "All kinds of social conflicts have constantly accumulated and feelings of discontent have risen consistently," it reads.
 "The current system has become backward to the point that change cannot be avoided."
 China remains the only large world power to still retain an authoritarian system that so infringes on human rights, it states.
 "This situation must change!
 Political democratic reforms cannot be delayed any longer!"